 Our first role is to listen and ask questions.
 During the initial meeting, we discuss a vision for the project.
 Following the consultation, we will provide a proposal for professional services.
 We will recommend whether a survey showing topographic, boundary, and tree locations is necessary.
 If the site is within 30 miles of Washington, D.C. the project consultation is provided at no cost.
 If the site is beyond this region, a proposal for design services can be developed from photographs or a visit can be scheduled at an agreed expense to the client.

-We photograph existing conditions, collect information from existing project drawings, coordinate a site survey (if required), take additional measurements as necessary, review site orientation and context, identify existing plant species, review site drainage, research permitting restrictions, and generate an Existing Conditions Plan.
+We photograph existing conditions, collect information from existing project drawings, coordinate a site survey (if required), take additional measurements as necessary, review site orientation and context, identify existing plant species, review site drainage, research permitting restrictions, and generate a Landscape Existing Conditions Plan.

 3. SCHEMATIC DESIGN PHASE

 The Schematic Design Phase will vary by client type and project size but will often include a Plant Palette, Precedent Images, Conceptual Plans, and a Composite Plan.